Deciphering Points and Miles “Code”

 Pam

-AF – Annual Fee (the cost of a credit card).
-Always worth it the first year, and then it depends on the benefits if it is worth it the next year.
+AF – Annual fee (the cost of a credit card).
+Always worth it the first year, and then it depends on the benefits you get whether it is worth it in subsequent years.

 AMEX– American Express

-AU – Authorized User is someone who is authorized to use your credit card.
-We generally don’t do this for a spouse as it will take one of their 5/24 spots.
+AU – Authorized user is someone who is authorized to use your credit card.
+We generally don’t make spouses authorized users because it kind of takes up one of their 5/24 spots.

-CPP/CPM – Cents per point or cents per mile are used to determine if you are getting a good value for your points/miles.
-However, if it works for you – don’t worry about this!
+CPP/CPM – Cents per point or cents per mile are used to determine if you are getting a good value for your points and miles.
+However, if your award redemptions work for you and you don’t care about CPP or CPM, don’t worry about this!

-FHR – Fine Hotels and Resorts (benefit of American Express Platinum card)
+FHR – Fine Hotels and Resorts (a credit with this group is one benefit of American Express Platinum cards)

 GE – Global Entry